Avtandili Tchrikishvili

-Avtandili Tchrikishvili (ავთანდილ ჭრიკიშვილი; born 18 March 1991) is a Georgian judoka.
+Avtandili Tchrikishvili (ავთანდილ ჭრიკიშვილი; born 18 March 1991) is a Georgian judoka who has been a former world champion.
 After Tchrikishvilli won the World Championships in 2014, the Ministry of Sport and Youth Affairs of Georgia named him the Best Georgian Sportsman of 2014.
-He is currently ranked No. 1 in the world (as of 6 June 2016).
+As of 6 June 2016, he was ranked No. 1 in the world.

 Olympiad

-Avtandili Tchrikishvili competed in the men's 81 kg event at the 2012 Summer Olympics; after defeating Tomislav Marijanović in the second round, he was eliminated by Travis Stevens in the third round because of his trauma.
+Avtandili Tchrikishvili competed in the men's 81 kg event at the 2012 Summer Olympics; after defeating Tomislav Marijanović in the second round, he was eliminated by Travis Stevens in the third round.

 He competed for Georgia again at the 2016 Summer Olympics.
 He defeated Iván Felipe Silva of Cuba during the round of 32.
 He then defeated Juan Diego Turcios of El Salvador in the round of 16.
-He was defeated by eventual silver medalist, Travis Stevens of the United States in the semifinals.
+He was defeated by the eventual silver medalist, Travis Stevens of the United States in the semifinals.
 He was defeated by Takanori Nagase of Japan in the bronze medal match.
-He was the flagbearer for Georgia during the Parade of Nations.
+He was the flagbearer for Georgia during the 2016 Parade of Nations.